sujit-patel/Financial-Website/README.md

 # Financial-Website

-This Website is a financial-related static website with animations created using JavaScript.
-PHP is utilized for database connections.
-The site is responsive and user-friendly, and it includes a login and logout system.
+This website is a financial-related static site built using JavaScript and PHP.
+PHP is used for database connections.
+The site is responsive, user-friendly, and includes a login and logout system.
+When the user logs in, their name and image will be displayed.
+Additionally, the service can be accessed.

-You can also use it as a reference for college or school projects.
+This is a full-stack website, which can also be used as a reference for a college or school project.

+Thank You!